marsdrums/test-tutorial/visual-quality/index.md

 I like the blu square better, and i think you do too.
 But why?

 Every object in nature has something we call mass—essentially, the “amount of stuff” that makes up an object.
 Whether it’s a tiny pebble or a massive mountain, each one has mass.
 And with mass comes a natural tendency for objects to either stay put or keep moving in the same way, unless something else (a force) makes them change their behavior.
 This is a principle known as inertia, part of Newton’s first law of motion.

+When any object with mass moves from a starting position to an ending position, it typically goes through phases of acceleration (speeding up) and deceleration (slowing down).
+This behavior happens naturally due to the forces involved in setting an object in motion and bringing it to rest.

+Imagine you’re pushing a car.
+When you first start pushing, the car doesn’t immediately go full speed; it begins slowly and gradually picks up speed as you keep applying force.
+This initial phase is called acceleration.
+It happens because the car’s mass resists sudden changes in motion (because of inertia), so it takes time for the car to reach its full speed.

+Once the car is moving and you want to stop it, simply stopping your push won’t bring it to an instant halt.
+Instead, you’ll need to push in the opposite direction (or rely on brakes or friction) to gradually slow it down.
+This slowing phase is called deceleration, where the car gradually loses speed until it stops.
+Just as mass resists starting to move, it also resists stopping; you need a force to counter its motion.

 ## Motion blur